mvdan/gofumpt/README.md

 </details>

-Interfaces should not have leading or trailing empty lines
+Field lists should not have leading or trailing empty lines

 <details><summary><i>example</i></summary>